Rosefield Solar Farm

 We are also considering opportunities for improving wayfinding and installing heritage information panels to help people learn about the local landscape and history of the area.

 To protect the amenity of the public rights of way running from Botolph Claydon and around the existing woodlands, we are proposing a 55m wide green corridor along Bernwood Jubilee Way.
 A mix of grasses and wildflowers is also proposed to boost biodiversity along this route.
+The Mid Shires Way and North Bucks Way would have an offset of 30m from the proposed Solar PV development.

 Yes.
 Battery storage technology is safe and makes use of tried and tested technology, much of which we use in our day-to-day lives, such as electric cars.